Estimation of a Multiplicative Correlation Structure in the Large Dimensional Case: Introduction

 For matrix calculus, what we adopt is called the \textit{numerator layout} or \textit{Jacobian formulation}; that is, the derivative of a scalar with respect to a column vector is a row vector.
-As the result, our chain rule is never backward.